amunoz951/sql_cmd/README.md

-# sql_query
+# sql_cmd
-Provides helper modules for running canned, simple, or complex queries on a SQL server
+Provides helper modules for running canned, simple, or complex queries on a MSSQL server